 The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 East Texas Baptist University has established the following minimum standards to be eligible for and continue to receive federal financial aid.
 This policy reflects the changes to federal regulations that are effective as of July 1, 2011.

-Minimum Grade Point Average
+Minimum Grade Point Average (Qualitative)

-First year – minimum 1.65 cumulative GPA
+First year – minimum 1.75 cumulative GPA as a regular admitted student (does not count dual enrollment)

-Second year and beyond – minimum 2.00 cumulative GPA
+Second year and beyond – minimum 2.00 cumulative GPA (transfer students are considered to be beyond their first year upon enrollment at ETBU)

-Minimum Hour Completion (Pace of Progression)
+Minimum Hour Completion – Pace of Progression (Quantitative)

 The Financial Aid Office will review the appeal and notify the student of the decision.
 Approved appeals will include the approval, the terms of reinstatement of financial aid eligibility, and the consequences for not meeting the terms of approval.
 Terms of reinstatement may include expectations for the next payment period or an academic plan over an extended period of time.
 An approved appeal will result in financial aid being awarded for one payment period.